govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 Algorithms like node2vec and deepwalk have been used to create embeddings that capture the topology of a network, but these algorithms cannot capture the node attributes that might have rich information.

-GraphSage is a Graph convolutional network algorithm that allows you to capture both the topology of a network as well as useful node attributes.Besides this is an **inductive"" algorithm meaning that it does not need to be trained on whole graphs and can be used for inference on unseen nodes and graphs.
+GraphSage is a Graph convolutional network algorithm that allows you to capture both the topology of a network as well as useful node attributes.Besides this is an **inductive** algorithm meaning that it does not need to be trained on whole graphs and can be used for inference on unseen nodes and graphs.

 More useful information is available [here](http://snap.stanford.edu/graphsage/) and [here](https://blogs.oracle.com/datascience/graphwise-graph-convolutional-networks-in-pgx)